sinankalkan/CENG501-Spring2021/project_Bilge/Sample_readme.md

 This readme file is an outcome of the [CENG501 (Spring 2021)](http://kovan.ceng.metu.edu.tr/~sinan/DL/) project for reproducing a paper without an implementation.
 See [CENG501 (Spring 2021) Project List](https://github.com/sinankalkan/CENG501-Spring2021) for a complete list of all paper reproduction projects.

-# 1. Introduction
+# **1. Introduction**

-This repository describes and contains unoffical implementation of the [paper](https://papers.nips.cc/paper/2020/hash/b3b43aeeacb258365cc69cdaf42a68af-Abstract.html) "Calibrating CNNs for Lifelong Learning" published in NeurIPS 2020.
-Paper presents a way to train CNNs for different tasks contiually without getting caugt in the catastrophic forgetting phenomenon.
-Aim of the project is to implement the models described in the paper (Provided notebooks contains some of the experiments in the paper, the uncovered experiments can be realized by the reader by using the provided notebooks as reference) and shift the attention of the reader to the subject of "Continual Learning".
+This repository describes and contains unoffical implementation of some of the experiments in the [paper](https://papers.nips.cc/paper/2020/hash/b3b43aeeacb258365cc69cdaf42a68af-Abstract.html) "Calibrating CNNs for Lifelong Learning" published in NeurIPS 2020.
+Paper presents a way to train CNNs for different tasks contiually without getting caugt in the catastrophic forgetting phenomenon by incorporating calibration modules after each convolutional layer.
+Aim of this project is to reproduce the experiments described in the paper, in detail, we want to achive gracefully degrading classification performance as the number of tasks increases.
+Moreover, the aim of this project is to shift the attention of the readers to the subject of "Continual Learning".

-## 1.1.
-Paper summary
+## **1.1.
+Paper Summary**

-In lifelong learning, if the network mostly forgets information from old tasks in training on a new task, the network is called plastic network; on the contrary, if the network focuses mostly on older tasks, then the network is called stable network.
+In lifelong learning, if the network forgets information from old tasks during training on a new task, the network is called plastic network; on the contrary, if the network focuses on older tasks and not learning the new task, then the network is called stable network.

 In plastic networks, catastrophic forgetting is observed such that as the new taks is learned, older tasks are being forgotten.
-To overcome this issue, the network can be trained from the starting as the new task comes and store all the parameters for current task and repeat this procedure for each new task.
+Conventionally, lifelong learning are done in three methods:

+* **Regularization-based methods:** when the experimenter wants to ensure that the network outputs do not drastically change while training on new tasks, when the old task knowledge cannot be preserved to some extent.
+In this respect, the paper does not need to use regularization loss since it does not suffer from catastrophic forgetting.

+* **Memory-based methods:** a dedicated memory for storing old task exemplars are needed to use them in training for new tasks.
+However, the paper only store taks-adaptive calibration parameters for new tasks so that catastrophic forgetting is reduced for older tasks.

+* **Dynamic network methods:** dynamically modify the network to deal with training on new tasks, usually by network expansion.
+However, number of parameters in such methods can quickly become very large while re-calibration based approach in the paper requires less storage and computation.

+Another approach for continual learning might be to train the network starting from the most recent task, store all parameters for for each task and repeat this procedure for each new task.
+In this respect, the [paper](https://papers.nips.cc/paper/2020/hash/b3b43aeeacb258365cc69cdaf42a68af-Abstract.html) proposes a balanced network between a stable network and a plastic network through a calibration modules added after each convolutional layer of the base model.
+The base layers of the network extracts the common features on the initial task so these layers are frozen at the end of the training of the first task.
+On the other hand, the new tasks are learned via training only the calibration modules to make older tasks relevant to the current task, hence, number of parameters and computational cost do not increase drastically.
+In a sense, the proposed method promotes transfer learning via sequentially trained calibration modules and offers an efficient way to deal with the catastrophic forgetting.

+The proposed calibration modules meet the following criteria:
+* near-zero catstrophic forgetting
+* not drastically increased number of parameters
+* forward transfer learning

+So the article offers a novel method that involves (re)calibrating the activation maps generated by the network trained on older tasks.
+Each calibration module consists of a spatial calibration module (SCM) followed by a channel-wise calibration module (CCM).
+The spatial calibration module learns weights to calibrate each point in the activation maps while the channel-wise calibration module learns weights to scale each channel of the activation maps to adjust the impact on further layers.

+For each task followings are stored and it has been assumed that during inference task labels are provided:
+* After 1st task, base models conv layers
+* For upcoming tasks since base models layers are frozen only calibration models and classifier heads are stored.

 In this respect, the [paper](https://papers.nips.cc/paper/2020/hash/b3b43aeeacb258365cc69cdaf42a68af-Abstract.html) proposes a balanced network between a stable network and a plastic network through a calibration modules added after each convolutional layer of the base model.
 The base layers of the network extracts the common features on the initial task so these layers are frozen at the end of the training of the first task.
 On the other hand, the new tasks are learned via training only the calibration modules to make older tasks relevant to the current task, hence, number of parameters and computational cost do not increase drastically.
 In a sense, the proposed method promotes transfer learning via sequentially trained calibration modules and offers an efficient way to deal with the catastrophic forgetting.